 - third, if the mediation is unsuccessful, refer the matter to the courts or to arbitration.

-Dispute resolution clauses will be strictly enforced where they provide for a mechanism that is sufficiently certain and identifiable, and drafted so as to reflect a mandatory process rather than one that is optional or discretionary.31
+Dispute resolution clauses will be strictly enforced where they provide for a mechanism that is sufficiently certain and identifiable and drafted to reflect a mandatory process rather than one that is optional or discretionary.31

 A cause of action for breach of contract in Australia arises where one party fails to perform its obligations under a contract.
 This may occur by way of a failure to perform or an anticipatory breach (in essence, a failure to perform that is foreshadowed by a party's actions or inaction).
 The burden of proof lies with the party alleging the breach of contract,33 regardless of whether the breach is said to have constituted a failure to perform or an anticipatory breach.34